 Take Route 12 North from Woodstock, traveling past Billings Farm & Museum and the Marsh Billings National Park.
 Continue through Barnard (stop at the Barnard General Store for a look and a snack for the road), past Silver Lake to the intersection of Routes 12 and 107 (Rood State Park).
 Take Route 107 West toward the Green Mountains, through Gaysville to the intersection of Routes 107 and 100.
 Turn onto Route 100 South through Pittsfield towards Killington.
-The Green Mountain National Forest is on your right (to the west).At the junction of Routes 100 and 4 turn east on Route 4 in Rutland and follow for 30 miles.
+The Green Mountain National Forest is on your right (to the west).At the junction of Routes 100 and 4 turn east on Route 4 and follow for 30 miles.
 Along the way, take a short side trip to Killington Mountain or make a stop at Long Trail Brewery in Bridgewater Corners before returning to the inn/village of Woodstock.

 Foliage/Scenic Tour “South Loop”

 Take Route 4 West from Woodstock for six miles.
 Turn left onto Route 100A.
 Pass the Calvin Coolidge birthplace and continue to the intersection with Route 100.
 Turn left onto 100 South through Tyson, past Okemo Mountain Ski Resort, and into the town of Ludlow.
-In Ludlow you will want to turn right onto Route 131 East, towards Proctorsville.Take 131 East through Proctorsville, Cavendish (former home to Alexander Solzenitchen), to Downers Corners.
+In Ludlow you will want to turn onto Route 131 East, towards Proctorsville.Take 131 East through Proctorsville, Cavendish (former home to Alexander Solzenitchen), to Downers Corners.
 At the junction of Routes 131 and 106, turn left on Route 106 North.
 Travel north through Felchville, Reading, Hammondsville and South Woodstock.
 Continue north five miles to return to the village of Woodstock.